Operational K-theory: Background on equivariant -theory

 We will make essential use of the following equivariant analogue of a result of Gillet.
 An \define{equivariant envelope} is a proper equivariant map $f\colon X' \to X$ such that for every $T$-invariant subvariety $V \subseteq X$, there is an invariant subvariety $V'\subseteq X'$ mapping birationally onto $V$.

 \begin{proposition} Suppose $f\colon X' \to X$ is an equivariant envelope.
 Then the sequence

 is exact, where $p_1,p_2\colon X'\times_X X' \to X'$ are the projections. \end{proposition}

 The non-equivariant version can be found in \cite[p.~300]{fulton-gillet} and \cite[Corollary~4.4]{gillet}.
 While surjectivity of $f_*$ follows easily from Lemma~\ref{l:devissage}, exactness in the middle seems to a require a more complicated argument.
-The main ingredients of the proof are a descent theorem and a spectral sequence for (higher) equivariant $K$-theory of simplicial schemes; we will give a more detailed discussion in the appendix.
-Exactness of the corresponding sequence for equivariant Chow groups is more elementary; see \cite[Theorem~1.8]{kimura} and \cite[\S2]{chow}.
-Using the equivariant Riemann-Roch map of \cite{eg-rr}, one can deduce Proposition~\ref{p:env-exact} with $\QQ$-coefficients from its Chow theory analogue.
+The main ingredients of the proof are a descent theorem and a spectral sequence for equivariant $K$-theory of simplicial schemes; we will give a more detailed discussion in the appendix.
+Exactness of the corresponding sequence for equivariant Chow groups is more elementary (see \cite[Theorem~1.8]{kimura} and \cite[\S2]{chow}).